lusiulis/NexMods/docs/kafka-cluster.md

-# Kafka KRaft Setup
+# Kafka KRaft Architecture and Roles

-In Kafka KRaft mode, metadata management is handled by a quorum of controllers rather than a single leader.
-Introducing multiple controllers enhances the availability, fault tolerance, and resilience of the cluster’s metadata layer.
+In KRaft mode, metadata management is coordinated by a controller quorum, with a single elected leader managing operations and others replicating the metadata log for high availability.

 ## Important Concepts